appsquickly/typhoon/README.md

 So with dependency injection, rather than having objects make their own collaborators we have them supplied to the class instance via an initializer or property setter.

 _WTF?
 Is that all they mean by 'injected'?_.
 Yes it is.
-And because of this, the SimpleWeatherClientImpl is now declared in a single place, and all of the classes that need to use some kind of id&lt;WeatherClient&gt; have it passed in.
+And because of this, the GoogleWeatherClientImpl is now declared in a single place, and all of the classes that need to use some kind of id&lt;WeatherClient&gt; have it passed in.
 This means that: